Mx772/dragons-dogma-2-auto-character-creator/README.md

 An automated Python script for creating and customizing characters in Dragon's Dogma 2.

 This python script takes two ini files.
-`default.ini` which is the default woman preset and `character_config.ini` which is the desired presets.
+A default profile which is used to find the original value, and a target profile which is the desired presets.
-(TODO: Male/Other Races)
+(TODO: Default Other Races)

 The script then goes through each page simulating key presses to set the 'default' character to the desired.